Holidays in Marbella

 Pilgrimage to the Juanar Cross, May 3.
 This day there is a procession that leaves at dawn to the Juanar Cross, located in the Sierra Blanca mountains, a beautiful natural viewpoint with fantastic views of the coast and Marbella and on clear days to Gibraltar and the African coast.

-Marbella fair, also known as Saint Bernabe Fair, in honor of the patron saint of Marbella, is held during the week of June 11.
+Marbella fair, also known as Saint Bernabe Fair, in honor of the patron saint of Marbella, is held during the week of June 11 (6th to 12th of June in 2017).
 The day fair takes place in the old town, with much folklore, costumes, food, lots of wine and music; at night the fun moves to the fairgrounds, where it continues until the wee hours of the morning.
 During these days also takes place the traditional pilgrimage of St. Barnabas, with adorned horses, oxen and carts, celebrating a festive day with great joy, color, good food, wine, music and dance.

 The International Art Fair around the third week of June shows a large number of artworks in the Avenida del Mar, with music, theatre and workshops for adults and children.